Kaikoura.org

 You can see more of what I have written about since 2010 on my wordpress blog site, including subjects like politics, epistemology and risks and responses.

 My highest values are individual sapient life, and the liberty of all such individuals.
-And if liberty is to survive then it comes with responsibilities: to take all reasonable measures to ensure the lives and liberties of others, and by implication to take reasonable steps to look after the social and ecological systems upon which we all depend.
+And if liberty is to survive then it must demonstrate responsibilities appropriate to context: to take all reasonable measures to ensure the lives and liberties of others, and by implication to take reasonable steps to look after the social and ecological systems upon which we all depend.

 We all need to acknowledge those responsibilities, to be guardians (kaitiaki) of all around us.
 And for most people to accept that, the systems have to be actually looking after their needs in a way that they recognise as being reasonable.
-For those of us in Kaikoura Ngati Kuri gift the role of kaitiaki to all the community in 2008 as part of the Te Korowia process of gifts and gains.
+For those of us in Kaikoura Ngati Kuri gifted the role of kaitiaki to all the community in 2008 as part of the Te Korowia process of gifts and gains.
+In a deeper sense mentioned many times above, guardianship needs to be a fundamental part of any life form that is going to survive long term.
+So the word Kaitiaki is Maori, but the essence of what it means is built into the very definition of complex life.

 And liberty in action leads to diversity.
 We must all accept the inescapable logic that real liberty results in diversity, and we must accept and respect that diversity (all levels), provided that it is demonstrating appropriate levels of responsibility.
 So nothing simple or easy.